-Before you begin to compose your list of financial ratios, one recommendation I'd make is to organize your them by category.
-Usually, I break down financial ratios into five different categories as I believe it makes understanding their purpose easier and helps you sort what you're attempting to measure in your head; a way to get a bigger, better picture of how the various components fit into that bigger picture.
+It can also help to break down financial ratios into five different categories, as it makes understanding their purpose easier and helps you mentally sort out what you're attempting to measure.
+Grouping together the ratios helps you keep the bigger picture in mind, and how the various components fit into that bigger picture.
 Of course, this mostly comes down to preference.
 As you improve your skills and become more familiar with accounting and finance, you'll start developing your own mental framework.

 Income Statement Formulas, Calculations, and Financial Ratios

-- R&D to Sales = R&D expense ÷ revenue
+- Research and development (R&D) to sales = R&D expense ÷ revenue

 - Interest coverage ratio = earnings before interest and taxes (EBIT) ÷ interest expense

 - Return on assets = net income ÷ total average assets for the period (it can also be calculated as net profit margin X asset turnover)